Intilery/intilery.github.io/docs/app/main.md

 Use the [Intilery core schema](../schema/common).
 Include the additional lifecycle events from the [app schema](../schema/app).
-If you are using transactions use the [e-commerce schema](../schema/retail) Add your own custom events if needed so you can build audiences and target customers with the right campaigns.
+If you are using transactions use the [e-commerce schema](../schema/retail).
+Add your own custom events if needed so you can build audiences and target customers with the right campaigns.

 ## Integrate Tracking with your App

 We provide native libraries that wrap the Intilery API endpoints with some easy to use track, identify and screen view calls.
-The libraries are all open source and the SDKs queues API calls rather than making a network request for each event tracked, to help improve the user’s battery life.
+The libraries are all open source.
+The SDKs queue API calls rather than making a network request for each event tracked.
+This helps improve the user’s battery life over a more chatty protocol.

 Batches are sent either: